Bialgebraic Reasoning on Higher-Order Program Equivalence: Binding and Nondeterminism

 where $\mathcal{S}$, $\mathcal{E}$, $\mathcal{V}$ are the maps on $\Rel_{\Lambda}$ given by

 \begin{remark} Note that substitution closure is directly built into the definition of $\L$.
-In the literature, logical relations are commonly constructed in two steps, namely by first defining them on closed terms, and then extending to open terms via (closed) substitutions. \end{remark}

-By instantiating our general results of \autoref{sec:logrel} to the higher-order GSOS law for \fpc, we obtain: \begin{corollary} The logical relation $\logrel$ for $\fpc$ is a congruence, and sound for the contextual preorder w.r.t.\ the termination predicate. \end{corollary} Again, this amounts to observing that the operational rules of \fpc remain sound for weak transitions, which is easily verified.
+In the literature, logical relations are commonly constructed in two steps, namely by first defining them on closed terms, and then extending to open terms via (closed) substitutions. \end{remark} By instantiating our results of \autoref{sec:logrel} to \fpc, we obtain: \begin{corollary} The logical relation $\logrel$ for $\fpc$ is a congruence, and sound for the contextual preorder w.r.t.\ the termination predicate. \end{corollary} Again, this amounts to observing that the operational rules of \fpc remain sound for weak transitions, which is easily verified.